How do I repay my federal student loans and still pay my bills?

 Understand the Consequences for Getting Behind on Student Loans

-As a mom of kids in college as well as a recent graduate, I know personally, how difficult the job market is and what a challenge these graduates face.
+As a mom of kids in college as well as a recent graduate, I know how challenging the job market is and what a challenge these graduates face.

 First of all, there will be interest charged for late payments as well as fees that will inflate the amount you owe—and chances are good that you may owe too much as it is!

-If you default, the government could garnish your wages and withhold your tax refund.
-Not to mention a huge hit on your FICO score, when you’re just starting out and trying to build a good score that will help you get lower interest rates on a car or a house.
+The government could garnish your wages and withhold your tax refund if you default.
+Not to mention a massive hit on your FICO score when you’re just starting out and trying to build a good score that will help you get lower interest rates on a car or a house.